NAMlab/deepCRE_reimplemented/readme.md

 #### Self Prediction Output Files

-The self prediction script creates csv output files containing the predictions for each gene containedin the specified genome (minus small genes depending on ignore_small_genes).
-The columns are the gene id("genes"), the model output as a value between 0 and 1 ("pred_probs") and the true target class of the gene ("true_targets").
+The self prediction script creates csv output files containing the predictions for each gene contained in the specified genome (minus small genes depending on ignore_small_genes).
+The columns are the gene id ("genes"), the model output as a value between 0 and 1 ("pred_probs") and the true target class of the gene ("true_targets").
 The model output can be converted to a binary prediction by setting a threshold at 0.5.
 All genes with a model output above 0.5 will be predicted as high expression genes, all genes below the threshold will be predicted as